geneontology/go-ontology/.github/ISSUE_TEMPLATE/new-term-request--metabolic-biosynthetic-catalytic-process.md

 * **Suggested term label:**

 * **ChEBI ID and label of the substance:**
+_Please ensure that the ChEBI ID corresponds to the physiological form (pH7.3) of the compound.
+In the ChEBI entry, pH7.3 compounds have a 'UniProt synonym', as in the example for [mycophenolate](https://www.ebi.ac.uk/chebi/searchId.do?chebiId=CHEBI%3A62932)_

 * **Definition (free text)**
 _Please add 'description of substance' as appropriate:_